Boeing CEO: No government equity stake in coronavirus aid

 On Friday, the company announced it will suspend its dividend "until further notice," that Calhoun and board Chairman Larry Kellner will forgo all pay through the end of the year and that it will extend the pause in its stock buyback program, which it suspended in April 2019.

-Airlines worldwide have seen passenger traffic and cargo volume plummet as a result of the spreading virus and travel restrictions, leaving them cash-strapped.
-Many carriers are parking jets and some are deferring aircraft deliveries from this year, dealing another blow to Boeing's business.
+Meanwhile, airlines worldwide have seen passenger traffic and cargo volume plummet as a result of the spreading virus and travel restrictions, leaving them cash strapped.
+U.S. carriers have sought loans from the federal government in order to stay afloat, with many having cut most international service and scaled back domestic flights by as much as 40 percent.

+BOEING SUSPENDS DIVIDEND AS CORONAVIRUS MEASURE, CEO TO FORGO PAY FOR 2020

+As a result, major U.S. carriers are drafting plans for a potential voluntary or government-ordered shutdown of most flights, The Wall Street Journal reported.
+As a result, many carriers are parking jets and some are deferring aircraft deliveries from this year, dealing another blow to Boeing's business.

 "Boeing's going to need some help," President Trump said Monday a White House press briefing.
 "Obviously the airlines are going to have a problem, but the airlines aren't going to be buying from Boeing or from anybody else right now because of this difficulty."

+Calhoun also said federal aid for Boeing – the nation's largest exporter – is "anything but corporate welfare," calling it the role of government.
 The Chicago-based plane-maker said last week it supports $60 billion in government aid for aerospace manufacturers.

 "We appreciate the support of the President and the Administration for the 2.5 million jobs and 17,000 suppliers that Boeing relies on to remain the number one US exporter, and we look forward to working with the Administration and Congress as they consider legislation and the appropriate policies," the company said in a statement.

 But Boeing's troubles extend further than the current coronavirus pandemic.
 The company already faced problems stemming from two fatal crashes involving its Boeing 737 Max jet, contributing, along with the coronavirus pandemic, to its stock losing more than 70 percent of its value this year.

-Dennis Muilenburg ultimately lost his job as a result of the Max crisis.
+Dennis Muilenburg ultimately lost his job as the company's chief executive in December as a result of the Max crisis.